 Born in Saitama, Japan, the chef moved to Lima, Peru at age 24 to open up his first restaurant.
 His story is similar to that of the first Japanese immigrants who made the same journey roughly three-quarters of a century before.
 He too had to adjust, not only to Peruvian culture and Peruvian ingredients, but to the absence of Japanese ingredients.
 After a rocky start in the industry, Matsuhisa eventually achieved success with the advent of his first restaurant.

 The Denver, Colorado restaurant serves as an example of the perfectionism this chef applies to his work.
 The main dining room is massive and adorned with beautiful polished cherry wood and dark stone.
 To get the very best of what Matsuhisa has to offer, the menu includes an omakase, or ‘chef’s choice’ option, a seven-course tour through the finest Peruvian-Japanese food.
 Dishes include a horse mackerel with jalapeno-yuzu soy, nigiri sushi, fried rice cube appetizer topped with fish and sauce, and a slice of wagyu beef with a smoky leek puree.

 The Future of Nikkei Cuisine

 Trial very often leads to innovation and creativity.
 Nikkei is a long-standing testament to that fact.
 From a survival technique to a global community, Nikkei cuisine has stood the test of time, and after waiting in obscurity for years, it is gaining international recognition thanks to dedicated chefs championing the cause.
-The story of Nikkei cuisine is just getting started and its cultural importance is getting recognized around the world.
+The story of Nikkei cuisine is not new, but it’s just getting started and its cultural importance is getting recognized internationally.
 To what heights it will ascend remains to be seen and how future creators will interpret this rich, cultural tradition is a mystery.

 Albacore sashimi photo by Foodie Buddha